tatsumoto-ren/tatsumoto-ren.github.io/blog/plumbing-for-language-learners.md

 the primary selection always contains the last selected text.
 Bind the script to a key combination (like <kbd>Mod</kbd>+<kbd>C</kbd>).
 When you run it,
-it should ask you what to do with the text stored in the primary selection.
+it asks you what to do with the text stored in the primary selection.
 Then you can select an action to perform on the text.

 Among other things,